eaasi/user-handbook/source/guide/details.rst

 The History tab displays prior revisions of the Environment, if any.
 Revisions are displayed and sorted according to the "Description" field for that revision.

 .. note::
-  The EaaSI team recommends using the "Description" field in a similar manner to git commit messages, providing a brief but descriptive message to other users regarding the configuration or metadata change to create that revision.
+  The EAASI team recommends using the "Description" field in a similar manner to git commit messages, providing a brief but descriptive message to other users regarding the configuration or metadata change to create that revision.

 The user can choose to "Fork" any previous revision.
 Forking will create a new, Private Environment resource based on that revision.
 This essentially allows node users to revert Environment revisions.